Donearm/Cooking-Recipes/pizza_making.md

-# A few experimentations with pizza making
+# In look for the "perfect" pizza

 _Note: all recipes, unless otherwise specified, are cooked on a 2,5cm thick pizza stone, in a normal, up to 220°, oven.
 A leaven like "lievito madre" is used_